mkuti/corklagos-venture/README.md

 9. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

-10. The site is now successfully deployed.
+10. The site is now successfully deployed [here](https://corklagos-venture.herokuapp.com/).

 [Back to Top](#table-of-contents)